Kong/developer.konghq.com/app/gateway/traffic-control/proxy.md

 the `header_filter` phase.

-Once the `header_filter` phase of all registered plugins has been executed, the following headers are added by {{site.base_gateway}} and the full set of headers be sent to the client:
+Once the `header_filter` phase of all registered plugins has been executed, the following headers are added by {{site.base_gateway}} and the full set of headers is sent to the client:

 | Header                                      | Description |